mikemaccana/serverless-starter-kit/README.md

  - Users and passwords using bcrypt
  - A neat HTML5 view
  - Live Reloading

-## Arc Serverless for easily creating Infrastructure as Code

-[Architect Serverless](https://arc.codes) provides a simple way for JS/TS apps to build infrastructure as code.
-Architecture - lambdas, queues, etc. are defined under `arc` in `package.json`.
-Shared code is `src/shared` (all lambdas) and `/src/views` (`GET` requests only).
-A full working sandbox exists for local development.
-Routes and middleware use `async/await`, without needing callbacks.
-## Svelte for faster, simpler reactive UI

-Frontend code is under `src/frontend`.
-The UI is built using Svelte, a modern framework that avoids the size and slow performance of a virtual DOM.

-## Dotenv to hold secrets securely

-Config is under `.env`, which is not committed for security reasons.

-## A public dir

-`public` dir is mapped to `static` in each lambda.

-## LiveReloading

-The browser will automatically reload when frontend assets are updated.

 # How to use this repository

 ## Clone it